DylanTaylor1/GTNH-QuantumComputer/README.md

 ![Output](media/output.png?)

 # Stable Setups
 Here are a few stable combinations of circuits and vents (last tested on GTNH 2.4.0) that you should use to maximize computation depending on your available resources.
-Computation here is per rack.
+The current best setup is available to you as soon as you build your first Quantum Computer.
+Note that computation here is per rack.

 Component 1 | Component 2 | Component 3 | Component 4 | Overclock | Overvolt | Computation/s
 --- | --- | --- | --- | --- | --- | ---